Ministering to Young Adults

 - Recent High School Graduates - this strategy works best with parishes that are already engaging with teens post Confirmation, as this group is difficult to reach if you have been disconnected for several years.

 - College Students - do you have a lot of students in your community (think both commuter as well as those living on a nearby campus)?
 Do you want to intentionally welcome back college students on breaks and during the summer?
+For more information on how to minister to College Students, please consult with this page Engaging Catholic College Students

 - Young Professionals - perhaps your parish would like to help form community for those in their 20s & 30s, who are in the workforce or job seeking.